 Every vendor dashboard throws twenty metrics at you.
 Four matter on a POD store.

-- Deflection rate.
+• Deflection rate.
 Percentage of conversations resolved without a human.
-For routine flows (status, sizing, returns), 60–80% is reasonable after tuning.
+For routine flows (status, sizing, returns), a solid rate after tuning is achievable.
 Under 50% means the bot is a friction-adding intake form.

-- Conversion lift on engaged sessions.
+• Conversion lift on engaged sessions.
 Sessions that used the bot vs comparable sessions that didn't, same traffic source and SKUs.
-Target 8%+ inside 60 days.
-Less than that and the service isn't carrying its weight.
+Measure this inside 60 days.
+If there's no positive lift, the service isn't carrying its weight.

-- CSAT.
+• CSAT.
 Post-chat rating.
-Target 4.2+/5.
 A bot that resolves but feels rude shrinks repeat-purchase rate — harder to recover than any one lost ticket.
+Target a rating that would satisfy you as a shopper.

-Ignore "total conversations handled" and "AI response rate" — they're vanity.
+According to BigCommerce, the right ongoing metrics to track are "completion rate, escalation rate, and first contact resolution" — these drive continuous optimization.
+Ignore "total conversations handled" and "AI response rate" — they're vanity metrics.
 A chattier bot inflates both numbers without resolving anything.

 Customer chatbot service vs analyst agent — don't conflate them